SilasMarvin/wasmind/actors/delegation_network/crates/send_manager_message/README.md

 # Send Manager Message Tool Actor

-*Example tool actor for upward communication to managers within the Hive delegation network*
+*Example tool actor for upward communication to managers within the Wasmind delegation network*

 This tool actor enables AI agents to send messages upward to their direct manager when they need guidance, are blocked, or have critical updates.
 It provides a structured escalation path for subordinate agents to communicate with their managers in the delegation hierarchy.